 loaded onto a barge and transported to Port Moresby and stored in a fenced area at Jackson Airport.
 During the middle of January 1969, a deal was made with the Royal Canadian Air

 Force (RCAF) to airlift the wreckage aboard a C-130 Hercules to Canada and delivered to Robert Diemert at Frendship Airfield.

 In 1990, parts of this Zero were sold to

 John Calverley and Earl Calverley / Blayd Corporation and placed into storage.

 Ryan Toews adds:

-Possibly, an A6M3 Zero center section, cut at station 10 that was illegally exported in November 2007 was the remained of this aircraft.
+Possibly, A6M3 Zero center section cut between station 9 and station 10 that was illegally exported in November 2007 was the rest of this aircraft.

 Are you a relative or associated with any person mentioned?